-- Never disassemble the detecting sensor or sensor assembly, or cause any damage to it. - If the detecting sensor has been replaced or repaired, have your vehicle inspected by an authorized Kia dealer. - Never install any accessories or stickers on the front windshield, or tint the front windshield. - Pay extreme caution to keep the front view camera dry. - Never place any reflective objects (for example, white paper, mirror) over the dashboard. - Do not apply license plate frame or objects, such as a bumper sticker, film or a bumper guard, near the front radar cover. - Always keep the front radar and cover clean and free of dirt and debris.
-Use only a soft cloth to wash the vehicle.
+- Never disassemble the detecting sensor or sensor assembly, or cause any damage to it. - If the detecting sensors have been replaced or repaired, have the vehicle inspected by an authorized HYUNDAI dealer. - Never install any accessories or stickers on the front windshield, or tint the front windshield. - Pay extreme caution to keep the front view camera dry. - Never place any reflective objects (for example, white paper, mirror) over the dashboard. - Do not apply license plate frame or objects, such as a bumper sticker, film or a bumper guard, near the front radar cover. - Always keep the front radar and cover clean and free of dirt and debris.